plotly/public-health/tutorials/ebola-outbreaks.md

-TODO

-- add gif to bottom
-- proofread
-___

 # Ebola Outbreaks 1976-2013
-In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore these data further.
+In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter feature to interact and explore these data further.

 ## Contents